dan-tee/blog/content/why-blog.md

 Tags: blogging
 Author: Daniel Thomas

 There are many reasons to start a blog.
-My idol Jeff Atwood lists very good ones in [how to achieve ultimate blog success in one easy step](http://blog.codinghorror.com/how-to-achieve-ultimate-blog-success-in-one-easy-step/):
+My idol Jeff Atwood aka Coding Horror lists very good ones in [how to achieve ultimate blog success in one easy step](http://blog.codinghorror.com/how-to-achieve-ultimate-blog-success-in-one-easy-step/):

 > Every time I wrote, I got a little better at writing.